Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 I think that the following operation is possible.

 * 1. Turn on the torque of XL-320 and rotate clockwise (wheel mode)
-* 2. Stop rotation of the motor with fingers, generate load (assuming screws close)
+* 2. Stop rotation of the motor with fingers, generate load.
 * 3. When the load is detected (rotation speed = 0), the torque of XL-320 is turned off and the rotation stop
 * 4. To next motor id .